 Coordinates: 15°52’21.03”S, 46°30’32.33”E Site Description

 The Besely Dry Deciduous project lies between Route 4 National Road (RN4) and the Betsiboka River Estuary, 10 miles due east from the coast in northwest Madagascar.
-The site was initially identified in partnership with the Ministry of the Environment in 2013, and since then, the initiative in Madagascar has dramatically expanded the planting work.
+The site was initially identified in partnership with the Ministry of the Environment in 2013.
+Since then, the initiative in Madagascar has dramatically expanded the planting work.

 This site was once covered with flourishing dry deciduous forest harboring many endemic species, including eight lemur species.
-Madagascar’s dry deciduous forests are one of the world’s richest and most unique dry forests with over 800 tree species, many of which are endemic to the island nation.
+Madagascar’s dry deciduous forests are one of the world’s richest and most unique dry forests with over 800 tree species.
+Many of them are also endemic to the island nation.
 Unfortunately, dry deciduous forests are also severely threatened and in need of active restoration and protection.
-Like many other sites in the surrounding landscape, this site was almost completely converted to grasslands by fire, uncontrolled grazing, and slash-and-burn agriculture when the reforestation work began.
+Like many other sites in the surrounding landscape, fire, uncontrolled grazing, and slash-and-burn agriculture had completely converted the grasslands when the reforestation work began.

-With sponsors’ help and active participation from the local community, the Madagascar reforestation project began the project to bring back the forest’s vitality in this area.
-The planting teams use a planting palette of over 60 different species (including pioneer, baobab, and agroforestry species) and diverse planting methods to restore areas that had been deforested or degraded.
+With sponsors’ help and active participation from the local community, the Madagascar reforestation project started to bring back the forest’s vitality in this area.
+The planting teams use a planting palette of over 60 different species (pioneer, baobab, and agroforestry species) and diverse planting methods.
 The long-term goal is to restore the entire site and expand reforestation efforts along the RN4 corridor.